 What are the Brewery Safety Essentials?

-The essentials of safety are those topics that you must address in order to protect employees and stay in compliance with Cal OSHA regulations.
+The essentials of safety are those critical topics that breweries must address in order to protect employees and stay in compliance with Cal OSHA regulations.
 "Essentials" implies that you can't do without them.
+The class has a very open discussion format to ensure that you can ask questions and get answers.
+The instructors, Jeff and Dan, have 50 years of combined experience in dealing with occupational safety and health.

 Each brewery has differences but they all have hazards in common.
 All have hot liquids & surfaces, pressurized systems, corrosive cleaners and sanitizers, machinery with moving parts, confined spaces, oxygen-displacing gases, ladders & stairs, material handling, and so on.
 The bigger the brewery, the more of these you'll find.
-This class will give you a systematic approach to addressing these concerns.
+This class will provide you with a systematic approach to addressing these concerns and improving safety.

 "I know what I'm doing.
 Safety is all just common sense..."

 That's true to a degree, but your common sense and that of your employees may differ greatly...You both pay when things go badly.
-Regulations may not match your common sense and there's a good chance you are entirely unaware of some of them.
-Take the guess work out of it and learn how to manage safety from professionals.
+Typically the regulations may not match your common sense and there's a good chance you are entirely unaware of some of some regulations or the compliance steps they require.

 You will find this class informative, useful, and worth your investment.